Zeeshan-Ahmad675/demo/README.md

 # demo
 This is a demo repository <br/>
-I have made it to use command line
+I have made it to use command line.

+# Developer
+Zeeshan Ahmad